 At the same time, the WDE is very fortunate to have a sophisticated student reporting data system which is in its fourth year of implementation.
-The WISE (Wyoming Integrated Statewide Data System) is focused on establishing a system for sharing and reporting data that is stored at the local districts on their internal software packages.
+The WISE (Wyoming Integrated Statewide Data System) is Part B State Annual Performance Report for FFY 2006 (OMB NO: 1820-0624 / Expiration Date: 08-31-2009) Page 78 of 81 focused on establishing a system for sharing and reporting data that is stored at the local districts on their internal software packages.
 Using the national data standards with Schools Interoperability Framework (SIF) ensures compatibility, consistency and comparability of the data statewide without mandating specific software applications for districts and schools.
 SIF permits the districts and schools to select the "best of breed" software packages to support their data requirements.
 When WISE is fully implemented, the system will be able to access the data from these various systems for reporting to the Wyoming Department of Education and to Federal agencies much more efficiently through a concept known as vertical reporting.